Video Surveillance Systems

 Analog Video Surveillance Systems

-Analog video surveillance systems typically require a combination of analog cameras, monitors, DVRs, routers/firewalls, modems, internet access, remotely accessible PCs, and other devices.
+Analog best video surveillance systems typically require a combination of analog cameras, monitors, DVRs, routers/firewalls, modems, internet access, remotely accessible PCs, and other devices.
 The camera captures the analog video signal and transfers it over the coaxial cable to the digital video recorder (DVR).
 The DVR converts the analog signal into a digital signal, compresses it, and then stores the signal on the hard drive or hard disk for later retrieval.
 The monitor is provided so that one can monitor the movements captured by the camera.